lmbarros/DUMP/morsels/box_muller_transform.md

 **AKA:** Box-Muller Transformation.

-**See also:** More stuff we can use to generate normally-distributed random numbers are seen in the [Normally-Distributed Random Numbers Demo](../plates/normally_distributed_random_numbers_demo.md).
+**See also:** The [Polar Method](polar_method.md) is a variation of this method, which doesn't require to compute the sine and cosine.
+More stuff we can use to generate normally-distributed random numbers are seen in the [Normally-Distributed Random Numbers Demo](../plates/normally_distributed_random_numbers_demo.md).

 **Keywords:** Normal distribution, Gaussian distribution.

 Published by George Edward Pelham Box and Mervin Edgar Muller in a 1958 paper.
 The idea was not original, though: Raymond E. A. C. Paley and Norbert Wiener had published it back in 1934 ([Stigler's law](https://en.wikipedia.org/wiki/Stigler%27s_law_of_eponymy) strikes again).

-How exactly this works is beyond my comprehension, but the idea is that the transformation takes two uniformly-distributed random numbers in the (0, 1) interval (`u1` and `u2` in the implementation below).
+How *exactly* this works is beyond my comprehension, but the idea is that the transformation starts from two uniformly-distributed random numbers in the (0, 1) interval (`u1` and `u2` in the implementation below).
 These numbers are converted to a vector of length `r` and angle `theta`.
 The projections of this vector in either axis (`z1` and `z2`) will be normally-distributed.
 There is a [very nice visualization](https://en.wikipedia.org/wiki/File:Box-Muller_transform_visualisation.svg) of this process in Wikipedia.

 ⟨Box-Muller Transform⟩ =
 ```C++